MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/policy-statements.md

 ## Tagging

-**Technical risk**: Without proper metadata tagging associated with deployed resources, IT operations cannot prioritize support or optimization of resources based on required SLA, importance to business operations, or operational cost.
+**Technical risk**: Without proper metadata tagging associated with deployed resources, IT Operations cannot prioritize support or optimization of resources based on required SLA, importance to business operations, or operational cost.
 This can result in mis-allocation of IT resources and potential delays in incident resolution.

 **Policy statement**: The following policies will be implemented: